markitondemand/markitdown/readme.md

 	  --header       file to be included just after opening <body> --footer       file to be included just before end of </body>
-	  --title        prepend <title> tags with this value
+	  --title        prepend <title> tags with this value --docTemplate  file to be used instead of default pandoc template

 ## Examples